SGDInstitute/apollo/content/collections/pages/mblgtacc/present.md

             text: hello@sgdinstitute.org
           -
             type: text
-            text: ' to your email client’s contact or safe contacts list. ' -
+            text: ' to your email client’s contact or safe contacts list.
+Please also be attentive to your email and be mindful of any communicated due dates.'
+      -
         type: paragraph
         attrs: